VSevagen/grimoirelab-tutorial/docs/data-sources/add-sources.md

 parent: Data sources
 ---

-# How to add a new data source
+# How to analyze data from software development repositories

+GrimoireLab supports a variety of software development platforms.
+In the case you want to analyze data from one of those platforms, first check whether the platform in question is supported by GrimoireLab.
+You can check the [supported data sources](https://vsevagen/github.io/grimoirelab-sortinghat/docs/data-sources/sources/) section.

-In order to add data sources, you need to do some changes in both <code>projects.json</code> and <code>setup.cfg</code>
+Once you've confirmed your data source, you'll have to do some changes in both `project.json` and `setup.cfg`.

 For example, let's just say you want to analyze the commits of one particular project from your github repo.